 Land survey technicians may also choose to become higher-level surveyors.
 While some states may require surveyors to complete a bachelor's degree program in surveying, engineering or computer science, all states mandate that they also be licensed.

 Land survey technicians work with surveyors in basic tasks, such as setting up machinery.
 They Need a certificate or associate's degree, and professional certification is available at four levels.
-With an 8 percent decrease projected in the industry through 2024, land survey technician is a challenging field to break into.
+With an 5% increase projected in the industry through 2028, land survey technician is a promising field to break into.